California governor launches campaign against likely recall

 The Democrat’s new fundraising arm could soon send a powerful message to his possible rivals: Under state rules, Newsom alone is allowed to raise money in unlimited amounts, while other candidates must adhere to contribution limits.

-It’s likely he will soon see a flood of cash from his familiar Democratic constituency, including powerful public worker unions that spent millions of dollars helping install him in office in 2018.
+It’s likely he will soon receive a flood of cash from his familiar Democratic constituency, including powerful public worker unions that spent millions of dollars helping install him in office in 2018.

-Organizers behind the recall say they have collected over 2 million petition signatures to place the election on the ballot – about 1.5 million are needed for it to qualify, though hundreds of thousands have yet to be validated by election officials.
+Organizers of the recall say they have collected over 2 million petition signatures to place the election on the ballot – about 1.5 million are needed for it to qualify, though hundreds of thousands must still be validated by election officials.

+In a tweet, Newsom said, “I won’t be distracted by this partisan, Republican recall - but I will fight it.
+There is too much at stake."

 Newsom has lined up support from state and national Democrats to defeat the campaign against him.
-The committee kicked off it’s drive with an advertisement attacking the recall effort as a Republican power grab.
+The committee started the drive with an advertisement attacking the recall effort as a Republican power grab.

 New Jersey Democratic Sen. Cory Booker said in a statement released by the committee that Newsom’s leadership during the pandemic “kept Californians safe and helped them recover financially.”

-Defeating the recall “will be one of the most important priorities for Democrats this year,” he said.
+Defeating the recall “will be one of the most important priorities for Democrats this year,” Booker said.

 Democrats have depicted the recall effort as seeded with extremists.
-However, recall organizers say 38% of petition signatures have come from independents and Democrats, but that could not be immediately verified.
+However, recall organizers say 38% of petition signatures have come from independents and Democrats.
+That could not be immediately verified.

-For months Newsom sidestepped questions about the recall but more recently has started to ramp up his political operation and strategy.
+Newsom for months sidestepped questions about the recall, but has more recently started to ramp up his political operation and strategy.

 He’s been traveling the state holding events to highlight coronavirus vaccinations, while a string of supporters have started staging online news conferences in an attempt to turn public favor his way.

-The governor made his most direct comments to date on the recall Friday in an interview with KQED, depicting the effort as a challenge to his administration’s progressive policies, not a reaction to his leadership during the pandemic that has claimed over 55,000 lives in California.
+The governor made his most direct comments to date on the recall last Friday in an interview with San Francisco's KQED news radio station, depicting the effort as a challenge to his administration’s progressive policies and not a reaction to his leadership during the pandemic that has claimed over 55,000 lives in California.

 “It’s about immigration.
 It’s about our health care policies.
 It’s about our criminal justice reform.
 It’s about the diversity of the state.
-It’s about our clean air, clean water programs, meeting our environmental strategies,” he told the San Francisco news station.
+It’s about our clean air, clean water programs, meeting our environmental strategies,” he told KQED.

+Newsom received high praise for his aggressive approach to the coronavirus last spring, when he issued the nation’s first statewide stay-at-home order.

 Asked about what direction the governor should take in light of the potential recall, Dee Dee Myers, director of the Governor’s Office of Business and Economic Development, said “as a governing strategy and as a political strategy, I think the governor just needs to do his job.”